Quantum Low-Density Parity-Check Codes: Product constructions

+The fiber, lifted and balanced product open to the door to many new code families.
+They give hope that it possible to construct \emph{good} quantum LDPC codes, so codes with constant rate and linear distance.
+However, we believe that it is not sufficient to only consider cyclic (or more generally abelian) twists/symmetries, such as those used in the previous three sections.
+This is supported by arguments of Panteleev--Kalachev \cite[Section~IV~C]{panteleev2020quantum} where they show that their bounds $k\in \Theta(n^\alpha\log(n))$ and $d\in \Omega(n^{1-\alpha/2}\log(n))$ for $0\leq \alpha <1$ are in some sense optimal in these cases.

-The fiber, lifted and balanced product open to the door to many new code families and it is an extremely interesting questions if \emph{good} LDPC codes can be achieved in this way.
-One promising idea is to take the balanced product of two copies of a Sipser-Spielman code derived from a Cayley graph of a group.
-While this yields codes with linear rate, it is not yet clear how to determine their distance. \begin{oproblem} Can the balanced product of two expander codes derived from Cayley graphs be used to construct \emph{good} LDPC codes \cite[Section VI]{breuckmann2020balanced}? \end{oproblem} Balanced products codes have the advantage of being symmetric in their two input factors.
-The construction can easily be used to construct codes which are isomorphic to their dual and hence rendering any distance balancing unnecessary.
+One promising idea to circumvent these bounds is to take non-abelian twists.
+This is possible in the balanced product construction by taking a non-abelian group $H$.
+For example, one could take the balanced product of two copies of a Sipser-Spielman code derived from a Cayley graph of a non-abelian group such as $\operatorname{PSL}(2,q)$.
+While one can show that this yields codes with linear rate, it is not yet clear how to determine their distance. \begin{oproblem} Can the balanced product of two expander codes derived from Cayley graphs be used to construct \emph{good} LDPC codes \cite[Section VI]{breuckmann2020balanced}? \end{oproblem} Balanced products codes have the advantage of being symmetric in their two input factors.
+The construction can easily be used to construct codes which are isomorphic to their dual and hence rendering any distance balancing unnecessary. }